 Internal control of financial reporting is based on how operations are conducted and how the Ratos organisation is built up.
-Each company is independent of other companies owned by Ratos and has a dedicated company team that consists of two Ratos employees, one of whom is responsible for the investment.
+Each company is independent of other companies owned by Ratos and has a dedicated company team that consists of two Ratos employees, one of whom is company executive.
 The team works actively in the companies' boards.